berenslab/contrastive-ne/readme.md

 This should install all dependecies and allow the code to be run.
-Note that pytorch with GPU support can be a bit pesky to install as a dependency, so if it's not installed already anyways it might make sense to consult the [pytorch website](https://pytorch.org) to install it with CUDA support.
+Note that pytorch with GPU support can be a bit pesky to install as a dependency, so if it is not installed already, it might make sense to consult the [pytorch website](https://pytorch.org) to install it with CUDA support.